terdia/HeadFirstDesignPatternsPHP/src/Strategy/doc.md

 ### Usage:

-The example code is for a simple SimUDuck app (Head first design patterns - Page 2)
+The example code is for a simple SimUDuck app

 ```php
     use App\Strategy\Duck\FlyRocketPowered;